COVID-19 vaccination is a requirement for employment at UAMS and all of our partnering hospitals.

 - At least one year of supervised clinical experience in a United States health care facility within last two years

-- U.S. citizen or a permanent green card holder with valid driver’s license (any state)
+- Must have a valid driver’s license (any state)

 - Valid ECFMG certificate, if applicable